Vaishnavi-sapkal/MediDrop/README.md

-# 💊 MediDrop — Medicine Collection & Donation App
+# 💊 MediDrop — Medicine Donation App

 > A full-stack MERN web application that connects medicine donors with people in need — promoting healthcare accessibility and reducing medicine waste.